Ambika-garg/HackMIT-21-Brain-Segg/README.md

 # GliomaSegg

-It's time to expose the big lie ,prading around like the truth.I call Mr. Brain Tumor to stand and charge him with for death of thousand of people every year .I know we don't have much time so please don't mind and allow us to show you how to detect this guy
-.Are you stund yet ,we called us homo sapean meaing wise man ,is man really so wise ,it good to be smart but not smart for your own good.
-Yes we have split the atom ,build clever machine ,junk food to it but these wisdom also gave us disease like brain tumor,When wisdom speaks natures listens and today wisdom will speak for Tumor.
+It's time to expose the big lie, parading around like the truth.
+I call Mr. Brain Tumor to stand and charge him with for death of thousands of people every year.
+I know we don't have much time so please don't mind and allow us to show you how to detect this guy.
+Are you stunned yet, we called us homo sapiens meaning wise man, is a man so wise, it is good to be smart but not smart for your good.
+Yes, we have split the atom, build clever machines, junk food to it but this wisdom also gave us diseases like brain tumors, When wisdom speaks nature listens and today wisdom will speak for Tumor.

 ## Table of Contentn